South Korea

 Candidate Profile

 Individuals with previous teaching experience (particularly those with a background in education) are encouraged to apply.
 Although teaching experience is preferred, it is not required.
-Those without teaching experience should demonstrate leadership abilities and the ability to interact well with children and youth.
+Those without teaching experience should demonstrate leadership skills and the ability to interact well with children and youth.
 They should also explain how their experience as an ETA applies to their future goals.

 Eligibility